 Up to FY 2016, the IRES rate was 27.5%.
 Specific rules apply to banks and financial entities.

-Different IRAP rates are applicable for certain entities (i.e. banks and financial entities, insurance corporations, entities with a determined governmental exclusive right to provide services).
+Different IRAP rates are applicable for certain entities (i.e. banks and financial entities, insurance corporations, and entities with a determined governmental exclusive right to provide services).

 Regions have the power to slightly increase or decrease IRAP rates.